Institute for Free Speech

 Ties to the State Policy Network

 IFS is an associate member of SPN.
-SPN is a web of right-wing “think tanks” and tax-exempt organizations in 49 states, Puerto Rico, Washington, D.C., Canada, and the United Kingdom.
-As of June 2018, SPN's membership totals 156.
-It is an $83 million right-wing empire as of the 2011 funding documents from SPN itself and each of its state "think tank" members.
+SPN is a web of right-wing “think tanks” and tax-exempt organizations in 50 states, Washington, D.C., Canada, and the United Kingdom.
+As of January 2020, SPN's membership totals 163.
+Today's SPN is the tip of the spear of far-right, nationally funded policy agenda in the states that undergirds extremists in the Republican Party.
+SPN Executive Director Tracie Sharp told the Wall Street Journal in 2017 that the revenue of the combined groups was some $80 million, but a 2019 analysis of SPN's main members IRS filings by the Center for Media and Democracy shows that the combined revenue is over $120 million.
 Although SPN's member organizations claim to be nonpartisan and independent, the Center for Media and Democracy's in-depth investigation, "EXPOSED: The State Policy Network -- The Powerful Right-Wing Network Helping to Hijack State Politics and Government," reveals that SPN and its member think tanks are major drivers of the right-wing, American Legislative Exchange Council (ALEC)-backed corporate agenda in state houses nationwide, with deep ties to the Koch brothers and the national right-wing network of funders.

 In response to CMD's report, SPN Executive Director Tracie Sharp told national and statehouse reporters that SPN affiliates are "fiercely independent."
 Later the same week, however, The New Yorker's Jane Mayer caught Sharp in a contradiction.
 In her article, "Is IKEA the New Model for the Conservative Movement?," the Pulitzer-nominated reporter revealed that, in a recent meeting behind closed doors with the heads of SPN affiliates around the country, Sharp "compared the organization’s model to that of the giant global chain IKEA."
 She reportedly said that SPN "would provide 'the raw materials,' along with the 'services' needed to assemble the products.
 Rather than acting like passive customers who buy finished products, she wanted each state group to show the enterprise and creativity needed to assemble the parts in their home states.
 'Pick what you need,' she said, 'and customize it for what works best for you.'"
 Not only that, but Sharp "also acknowledged privately to the members that the organization's often anonymous donors frequently shape the agenda.
 'The grants are driven by donor intent,' she told the gathered think-tank heads.
 She added that, often, 'the donors have a very specific idea of what they want to happen.'"